 \section{Ethical Considerations}

-While FlowPlan-G2P significantly enhances the efficiency of transforming scientific research into patent documentation, its application must be guided by several critical ethical considerations.

-First, we emphasize the Human-in-the-Loop Necessity.
-This framework is designed as an assistive tool for patent professionals, not a total replacement for human expertise.
-Given the profound legal weight of patent specifications, all AI-generated drafts must undergo rigorous review and validation by qualified patent attorneys or practitioners.
-The final responsibility for the legal validity, technical accuracy, and statutory compliance of the filing remains solely with the human user.
+FlowPlan-G2P is designed as an assistive tool for patent professionals, not a replacement for human expertise.
+All AI-generated drafts must undergo review and validation by qualified patent attorneys.
+The final responsibility for legal validity, technical accuracy, and statutory compliance remains solely with the human user.